PiotrGites/static_docs/src/core2/tutorials/ros-tutorials/2-creating-nodes.md

 ### Calling the service ###

-You will modify node to call to a service with message type `std_srvs/Empty`, this type has no field and can not carry any data, it can be used only for invoking action in another node and getting reply when its done.
+You will modify your node to call to a service with message type `std_srvs/Empty`.
+This type has no field and can not carry any data.
+It can be used only for invoking action in another node and getting reply when its done.

-As a service provider we will use `image_saver` node from `image_view` package. `Image_saver` have one service named `save`. every time it is called, one frame from subscribed image topic is saved to hard drive.
+As a service provider we will use `image_saver` node from `image_view` package. `Image_saver` have one service named `save`.
+Every time it is called, one frame from subscribed image topic is saved to hard drive.

 Desired node behaviour is to count incoming frames and call service once